stm32-rs/cube-parse/README.md

 database is probably still better than creating our own grouping, which may be broken at any time by ST releasing a new MCU in a pre-existing group, but with a different, incompatible GPIO IP version.

+In order to simplify the GPIO IP version selection for the user, alias features are generated.
+These are purely a convenience for the user and are never used directly as feature gates in the source code.

 <!-- Badges -->
 [github-actions]: https://github.com/dbrgn/cube-parse/actions?query=branch%3Amaster